 Chronic kidney disease (CKD), also known as kidney failure involves gradual kidney function damage.
 The kidneys are responsible for filtering wastes and excess fluids from the blood which are then flushed out through urine.
 If chronic kidney disease is advanced, then it can lead to hazardous fluid levels, and electrolytes and build up wastes in the body.

-In the early stages of chronic kidney disease, there is a high probability that you might not notice any signs or few symptoms.
-Usually, people with chronic kidney disease get to know about it only when it has already reached its advanced stage.
+In the initial chronic kidney disease stages, there is a high probability that you might not notice any signs or few symptoms.
+Usually, people with CKD get to know about it only when it has already reached its advanced stage.
 Hence, it is important to be mindful of chronic kidney disease symptoms.

 What are the symptoms of Chronic kidney disease?